 Each trainee has a Primary Supervisor whose role is to oversee the training experience in its entirety.
 This Primary Supervisor develops individual training goals, completes and reviews quarterly evaluations of competencies and individual training goals, and is available to discuss all aspects of the clinician's experience during the program year.
 Core curriculum supervision is provided by the Primary Supervisor and consists of supervision of all services provided including diagnostic evaluations, individual and group therapy, consultation, and psychological testing.
-The Primary Supervisor facilitates a smooth transition and collaboration of activities across all programs, works with the intern to develop sequential training goals, and provides 2 hours of individual supervision a week, one hour which may be delegated to a Secondary Supervisor.
+The Primary Supervisor facilitates a smooth transition and collaboration of activities across all programs and works with the intern to develop sequential training goals.